antiantivirus/soft-refresh/content/projects/aerial-community-radio.md

 ---
 Co-founder and web developer for a community radio station based in Aberdeen.

 aerial was setup to provide a platform for artist, djs and creatives to express themselves.
-Drawing on my years of experience in radio from my student days I helped to create a unique website and identity + technical setup of the station and remote broadcasts.
+Drawing on my years of experience in radio I helped to create a unique website and identity + technical setup of the station and remote broadcasts.